r7com/partner-bar/r7-origin/README.md

 ```sh
 <script id="partners-bar" type="module" src="https://assets.r7.com/cda-partners-bar/cda-partners-bar/cda-partners-bar.esm.js"></script>
 ```
+The script tag should just have the type="module", no need for async and defer.
+By default the type module already behaves without blocking the rendering of the page and implicitly there is already a "defer" mode when using the type module, and therefore, the script can stay in HTML.
+It is important to remove lazy load scripts, cache and other plugins inside the bar to avoid performance problems because the browser itself will cache the script after the first request.

+---
 ### Step 2: Insert the attributes in the <body> of your website

 > 1. Locate the <body> section of the document<br>